rickbenavidez/ruby_llm/docs/_core_features/streaming.md

 ---
 layout: default
-title: Streaming Responses
+title: Stream Responses
-parent: Guides
+nav_order: 3
-nav_order: 4
+description: Learn how to display AI responses in real-time as they're generated
-permalink: /guides/streaming
+redirect_from:
-description: Build instant, engaging AI experiences with real-time streaming responses
+  - /guides/streaming
 ---

-# Streaming Responses
+# {{ page.title }}
 {: .no_toc }

-Build blazing fast AI interfaces that feel instant! 🚀 RubyLLM's streaming lets you display responses as they're generated, transforming long waits into engaging, real-time conversations.
+{{ page.description }}
 {: .fs-6 .fw-300 }

 ## Table of contents